Thebestvic07/BOMR_Project/README.md

 To install and set up the project, you can download it from our [GitHub repository](https://github.com/Thebestvic07/BOMR_Project.git)

 ## Usage
 To run the project, execute the main.py script.
+More explantion in the report.

 ## Vision and Aruco Configuration